wikimedia/language-data/docs/index.rst

 		// Returns English
 		languageData.getAutonym( 'en');

-The exposed methods are similar to the methods present in the PHP `LanguageData <api/languagedata.html>`_ class.
+The exposed methods are similar to the methods present in the PHP `LanguageUtil <api/languagedata/languageutil.html>`_ class.

 Contribute
 ----------